Russian Knights: History

-The team is based at Kubinka AFB.
-Kubinka is a major base of the Russian Air Force in the Moscow region.
+The team is based at Kubinka AFB, a major base of the Russian Air Force in the Moscow region.

+Formed in 1991 with 6 Su-27 fighter jets, the team now operates 16 Sukhoi jets in total - 8 Su-30SM (Flanker-H) and 8 Su-35 (Flanker-E).

 Accident and incidents

 On 12 December 1995, when approaching the Cam Ranh airfield (Vietnam) in adverse weather for refueling, two Su-27s and an Su-27UB of the Russian Knights team flew into a nearby mountain while in-formation, killing four pilots.
 The cause of the crash is attributed to a misinterpretation of approach-pattern instructions, and in particular the leading Il-76 that was acting as a reconnaissance aircraft.

 On 16 August 2009, two Su-27s rehearsing acrobatic maneuvers collided near Moscow, killing one pilot and sending the jets crashing into nearby vacation homes.
-The dead pilot was identified as the Russian Knights' commander, Guards Colonel Igor Tkachenko, a decorated air force officer.
+The dead pilot was the Russian Knights' commander, Guards Colonel Igor Tkachenko, a decorated air force officer.

 On 9 June 2016, a Su-27 pilot was killed near Moscow as he failed to eject when trying to avoid homes.